nishkalavallabhi/ODSC-APAC-2021-Tutorial/slides/ODSC2021Tutorial.md

 Methods: Modeling
 ========================================================
-No labeled data scenario (I take the training data, but without labels)
+No labeled data scenario (with just labeled test data)
   - using a cloud service provider's sentiment analyzer
   - using an off the shelf Python library (free)

-  - using weak supervision
+  - using weak supervision (unlabeled train + labeled test data)

-Comparing with labeled data scenario (I take the training data, with labels)
+Comparing with labeled data scenario
+(labeled train + labeled test)
 - train your sentiment classifier from scratch
 - transfer learning: use an existing pre-trained language model and **tune** it using your training data

 Methods: Feature representation
 ========================================================

-(for weak supervision model, or when we build other classifiers with labeled data)
+(for weak supervision model, and when we build other classifiers with labeled data)
    - bag of words
    - sentence transformers (sbert.net)

-Why? - to illustrate one simple representation, one state of the art neural text representation.
+Why? - to illustrate one simple text representation, one state of the art neural text representation.

 No data NLP: using off the shelf solutions
 ========================================================